Double Auctions in Markets for Multiple Kinds of Goods: Model

+\paragraph{Mechanisms.} A \emph{mechanism} is a (randomized) function that takes the traders' valuations and returns (1) a price-vector $\price{}$, (2) for each buyer(seller) $i$, the bundle $X_i$ to buy(sell) at $\price{}$.
+A mechanism is \emph{materially-balanced} if for each good, the number of units bought equals the number of units sold: $\sum_{i\in\text{Buyers}}X_i = \sum_{j\in\text{Sellers}}X_j$.

+A mechanism is \emph{ex-post truthful}, if a trader can never increase his gain by pretending to have different valuations, even when the trader knows in advance the outcomes of all randomizations done by the mechanism.

-Given a trading scenario in which each agent $i$ buys/sells a bundle $X_i$, the \emph{gain-from-trade} is the sum of gains of all agents: $Gain := \sum_i Gain_i(X_i)$.
-We consider only scenarios which are \emph{materially balanced} --- the set of items sold by the sellers equals the set of items bought by the buyers.
-In such scenarios, the gain-from-trade does not depend on the price, since money is only transferred between buyers and sellers.
+Given a trading scenario in which each trader $i$ buys/sells a bundle $X_i$, the \emph{gain-from-trade (GFT)} is the sum of gains of all traders: $GFT := \sum_{i\in\text{AllTraders}} u_i(X_i)$. \footnote{ In some papers, the gain-for-trade is termed \emph{trader surplus} or \emph{price improvement} \citep{chakraborty2015price}. }